Are Major Retailers Embracing Local Farmers?

 Below is a brief photo journal of our little family road trip showing the destinations we stopped at to find our eggs.

-(Pictured above are my son's Bryton and Tyton with me in front of the Indianpolis Whole Foods Market.)
+(Pictured above are my son's Bryton and Tyton with me in front of the Indianapolis Whole Foods Market.)

 Whole Foods actually made contact with us a number of years ago requesting to offer our eggs but we were never able to see a partnership come to fruition until this spring.
 Before being approved to sell in Whole Food's stores, we received a visit from representatives from their corporate and regional folks who conducted an initial audit.
 Interestingly they had not seen many farms that were conducting daily pasture moves for each flock of hens.
 We hope they begin to develop policies that encourage other producers to adopt similar pasture-based models that embrace holistic multi-specie farming practices.